jeffnyman/ludic-historian/articles/pc.md

 Dwyer published the inception document for the project in the society's newsletter _Interface_ (volume 4, issue 1) in February 1970.
 This document is titled "Project Solo: A Statement of Position Regarding CAI and Creativity," where "CAI" refers to "Computer-Assisted Instruction."

-The context was that "each student as a creative person who can learn to use the computer as an exploratory tool" and that this idea was "in contrast to a programmed learning type of CAI which guides the student in pre-determined patterns."

 project-solo-inception.pdf

+The context was that any given student was treated as "a creative person who can learn to use the computer as an exploratory tool" and that this idea was "in contrast to a programmed learning type of CAI which guides the student in pre-determined patterns."

 Dwyer characterized educational programming as having two modes: dual and solo.
 The "Project Solo" name was meant to reference the transition of a pilot learning to fly, going from "dual flying" with an instructor to "solo flying" alone.